Syro-Malabaric Rite: Priesthood

 The same priestly system that existed elsewhere in the Church of the East was also present among the Saint Thomas Christians.
-The main priestly orders were the bishop, archdeacon, presbyter, deacon (Mśamśāna), subdeacon (Hyapdiāqōna), and lector (Qōrāya).
+The main priestly orders were the bishop, archdeacon, presbyter, deacon (Mśamśāna), subdeacon (Hyapdiāqōna), and lector (Qārōya).

 The spiritual leadership of the Saint Thomas Christians was held by those who had been sent from Assyria by the East Syriac patriarchs.
 The chief among them was known as the Metropolitan of All India.
 In addition to the metropolitan, there were also three suffragan bishops appointed.
 Gouvea and Roz record that the suffragan dioceses were Socotra and Masina'.
 Although Christians in India had the right to freely elect metropolitans as they were a metropolitan province, there is no evidence to determine whether this was ever implemented.

-Since the metropolitans were foreigners, a local priest was appointed to the position of archdeacon to oversee the administration of the church and the community.
+Since the metropolitans were foreigners, a local priest was appointed to the position of Archdeacon of All India to oversee the administration of the church and the community.
 An archdeacon was an unmarried priest.
 He was also known as a 'Jātikkukaṟttavyan' (stakeholder of the community).